Nadochima/LoupGG/README.md

 ## Installation

 Copy the `loupgg` folder to your `gamemodes` directory, like any other gamemode.
+Copy the 'loupgg_content' folder to your 'addons' directory.
 To use another language than the default english, for example french, you need to edit the file `cfg/shared.lua` and change the `lang` variable to the correct language (a file named `<lang>.lua` must be present in `gamemode/lang/`.

 You will need the addons collection for the server and the clients.